kskalvar/aws-eks-kubeflow-quickstart/README.md

 ```

 ### Connect to Kubeflow Dashboard
-Run the following command on your EC2 instance
+Run the following command on your kubeflow_cloud_shell
 ```
 make port-forward
 ```

-Connect to EC2 Instance redirecting port 8001 Locally
-Using ssh from your local machine, open a tunnel to your AWS EC2 Instance
+Use a second ssh from your local machine to open a tunnel to your kubeflow_cloud_shell.
+This second
+ssh will allow you to view the Kubeflow Dashboard directly on your local machine.

+NOTE: AWS EC2 Private Key should be in the directory you run ssh
+NOTE: Public IPv4 DNS for your kubeflow_cloud_shell
 ```
-ssh -i <AWS EC2 Private Key> ubuntu@<AWS EC2 Instance IP Address> -L 8001:localhost:8001
+ssh -i <AWS EC2 Private Key> -L 8080:localhost:8080 -N ubuntu@<Public IPv4 DNS> -o ExitOnForwardFailure=yes
 ```
-Connect to Dashboard using Local Browser
+Connect to Kubeflow Dashboard using your Local Browser
-Using your local client-side browser enter the following URL.
+Enter the following URL.
 ```
 http://localhost:8080